AV idol

 An AV idol (AVアイドル, Ēbui aidoru) or AV actress (AV女優, Ēbui joyū) is a type of pornographic film actress in Japan.
 It is a sub-category of the idol culture in Japanese pop entertainment.
 AV idols work in the pornographic business, often both as an actress as well as a model as the video performances vary widely, from suggestive softcore imagery to hardcore pornography.
 The industry is noted for having frequent turnovers; since the dawn of the AV industry in the early 1980s, hundreds of AV idols have debuted every year, with an average career span of about a year, appearing in five or ten videos during that time.
-Few notable AV idols have careers spanning longer than a decade, have a wide general public recognition, or make a significant impact on the industry in some other manner.
+Some successful AV idols move into daytime television or other fields after their careers have waned, while the reverse can happen as well where actresses move into pornographic videos if their normal work has dried up.

 AV industry in Japan

 The line between "adult" and "family" entertainment in Japan is not as clear-cut as it is in some other countries.
 A celebrity may appear in AVs after already having established a career in mainstream television.
 Also, it is not rare for a popular AV actress to go on to become a mainstream celebrity.

 The AV, or "Adult Video" market is a major industry in Japan, reportedly worth about ¥400 billion ($4 billion) per year.
 In 1992, it was reported that over 11 AVs were being made every day by over 70 production companies in Tokyo alone.
 The AV market was estimated to make up about 30 percent of Japan's video rentals.
 It was estimated in 1994 that, between legal and illegal videos, around 14,000 AVs a year were being made in the country, in contrast to about 2,500 in the United States.
 In an English language interview in 2011, AV idol Azusa Maki estimated that as many as 10,000 girls attempt to get into the Japanese AV industry each year.